ycas/ycas.github.io/ycas/content/Laser.md

     id="ABBA" text1="Laser ABBA"
     desc="Laser ABBA is high-energy fun, featuring vibrant laser projections set to the iconic music of the Swedish supergroup ABBA.
 Experience timeless hits like 'Dancing Queen,' 'Mamma Mia,' and 'SOS' in a kaleidoscope of color and light.
 Get ready to sing along and groove to the infectious beats of this mesmerizing reimagining ABBA's catchy classics." text2="54 minutes" text3="2025" text4="Family,Pop"
-    list="SuperTrooper,Take a Chance On Me,SOS,Fernando,Hey, Hey Helen,Voulez-Vous,Winner Takes It All,Money, Money, Money,Lay All Your Love On Me,Chiquita,Mamma Mia,Dancing Queen,Waterloo,Gimme!
+    list="SuperTrooper,Take a Chance On Me,SOS,Fernando,Hey, Hey Helen,Voulez-Vous,Winner Takes It All,Money Money Money,Lay All Your Love On Me,Chiquita,Mamma Mia,Dancing Queen,Waterloo,Gimme!
 Gimme!
 Gimme!" >}}
     <p style="text-align:right;"><a href="#top">Back to Top</a> </p>
 </div>
 <div data-genre="b">